maidsafe/rfcs/proposed/0000-Petname-System.md

 The Address Book will contain any Structured Data that is a Petname.
 Multiple Petnames can fit into one piece of Structured Data, so even though a user need not create a new Structured Data type each time a Petname is denotated, it must either be put into an existing Petname Structured Data type or create a new one. (see: Unresolved Questions [7])

 There will also exist a way of symlinking to an entry in the Key Book for free in that same Petname directory (see: Unresolved Questions [8]).
 That symlink will indicate that the Nickname of that Key will also be treated by that user as their Petname.
+The symlink can be either to the entry in full, or only a particular service of that entry.

 That would ensure that a user could casually browse the same as they would casually demo an APP on the SAFE Network – without having to pay for a PUT fee if used in a specific way.
 At the same time, this would incentivize entities (companies or individuals) to come up with novel Nicknames in hopes that it would be unique in the user's Address Book.
 If a user can denotate a Petname for free, it stands to reason that they would do so every time it was possible.

 This symlink will refer to a specific version of the Key Book entry in order to assure that the reference, once assigned remains static and does not change even though the entry in the Key Book may.